Monoidal Properties of Franke's Exotic Equivalence: Monoidal Properties of

 Note, that we really should be writing $\beta_{i (\mathrm{mod} N)}$ and $\gamma_{i+j (\mathrm{mod} N)}$ etc. but we commit a small abuse of notation and avoid this.
 The other functor that we will be interested in is the functor

+which is the inclusion of the crown shape $\cC_N$ into the bottom two rows of $\cD_N$.
 Since weak equivalences in the diagram categories are given objectwise, the functor $i^*\colon \cM^{\cD_N}\lra \cM^{\cC_N}$ preserves weak equivalences.
 Thus, it defines a functor on the homotopy categories, which we denote by the same letter, that is,

 Next, recall the external smash product for diagrams $X\in \cM^{I}$ and $Y\in \cM^{J}$ for $I$ and $J$ direct categories from Definition \ref{objectwisesmash}.
 By choosing $I=J=\cC_N$, it follows formally that we have the bifunctor